ONSAS/StructuralDynamicsODESolvers.jl/README.md

 ## Related libraries

 This package has been created for research purposes.
-If you are new to numerically solving differential equations in Julia, we strongly suggest that you use the [DifferentialEquations.jl](https://diffeq.sciml.ai/dev/) suite.
+If you are new to numerically solving differential equations in Julia, we suggest that you use the [DifferentialEquations.jl](https://diffeq.sciml.ai/dev/) suite.

 ## References